vpnowell/candidate-homework/README.md

 ## How to complete the homework

-- Fork this into a repository named <your name>-candidate-homework on your GitHub account
+- Fork this into a repository name-candidate-homework on your GitHub account (where name is your name or github user)
 - Do the assignments and commit/push to your public repository (make sure its public!)
 - Send us the url to clone your repo